Graeme Swann

 Graeme Peter Swann (born 24 March 1979) is an English former cricketer who played all three formats of the game.
 Born in Northampton, he attended Sponne School in Towcester, Northamptonshire.
 He was primarily a right-arm off-spinner, and also a capable late-order batsman with four first-class centuries, and often fielded at second slip.
 Swann could score quickly; his test strike rate is the third highest of any English batsman to have scored at least 1000 runs after Harry Brook and Ben Duckett.
 Swann was a member of the England team that won the 2010 ICC World Twenty20.

 After initially playing for his home county Northamptonshire, for whom he made his debut in 1997, he moved to Nottinghamshire in 2005.

 Swann played a very poor single One Day International against South Africa in 2000, before losing his place in the squad.
 Seven years later he was chosen to accompany England on its tour of Sri Lanka as the team's second spin bowler, alongside Monty Panesar, and subsequently cemented a regular place in England's Test team, playing throughout England's 2–1 victory in the 2009 Ashes.
 In December 2009, he became the first English spinner to take 50 wickets in a calendar year, culminating in back-to-back man of the match awards in the first two Tests of the tour of South Africa and rising to third place in the world rankings for bowlers.

 In March 2010, Swann became the first English off-spinner since Jim Laker to take 10 wickets in a match when he achieved the feat in England's victory in the first Test in Bangladesh.
 In May, he was named ECB Cricketer of the Year.
 In 2011 Swann was part of the England team that claimed the No. 1 ranking in Test cricket and between July and October that year was the No. 1 ranked bowler in ODIs.

 During the 2013–14 Ashes series loss, he retired from international cricket on 21 December 2013 with immediate effect.
 After retirement, Swann took part in the BBC television show Strictly Come Dancing.

 Career

 Early years (1998–2007)

 Swann began his domestic career for Northamptonshire.
-As a teenager, he was part of the U-19 World Cup winning side in 1998, a tournament that took part in South Africa (alongside future England players Owais Shah and Rob Key).
+As a teenager, he was part of the U-19 World Cup winning team in 1998, a tournament that took part in South Africa (alongside future England players Owais Shah and Rob Key).